Productivity: Drivers of productivity growth

 In the most immediate sense, productivity is determined by the available technology or know-how for converting resources into outputs, and the way in which resources are organized to produce goods and services.
-Historically, productivity has improved through evolution as processes with poor productivity performance are abandoned and newer forms are exploited.
+Historically, productivity has improved through evolution as processes with poor productivity performance are replaced with newer processes.
 Process improvements may include organizational structures (e.g. core functions and supplier relationships), management systems, work arrangements, manufacturing techniques, and changing market structure.
 A famous example is the assembly line and the process of mass production that appeared in the decade following commercial introduction of the automobile.

 Mass production dramatically reduced the labor in producing parts for and assembling the automobile, but after its widespread adoption productivity gains in automobile production were much lower.
 A similar pattern was observed with electrification, which saw the highest productivity gains in the early decades after introduction.
 Many other industries show similar patterns.
 The pattern was again followed by the computer, information and communications industries in the late 1990s when much of the national productivity gains occurred in these industries.

 There is a general understanding of the main determinants or drivers of productivity growth.
 Certain factors are critical for determining productivity growth.
 The Office for National Statistics (UK) identifies five drivers that interact to underlie long-term productivity performance: investment, innovation, skills, enterprise and competition.